asabya/FaVeDemo/README.md

 - `ingest.py` uses `LangChain` tools to parse the document and create embeddings locally using `LlamaCppEmbeddings`.
 It then stores the result in a distributed vector database using `FaVe` vector store.
 - `privateGPT.py` uses a local LLM based on `GPT4All-J` or `LlamaCpp` to understand questions and create answers.
 The context for the answers is extracted from `FaVe` using a similarity search to locate the right piece of context from the docs.
 - `GPT4All-J` wrapper was introduced in LangChain 0.0.162.

+## Troubleshooting

+If you encounter issues, please check the following:

+- Make sure all prerequisites are installed.
+- Ensure you have the correct configuration in `.env`.

+To report bugs or issues, please open an issue on GitHub.

+## Contributing

+We welcome contributions!

+## Tests

+Currently, there are no tests.
+Contributions in this area are welcome.

+## Acknowledgments

+- Thanks to all contributors and users of this project.

+## Contact

+For more information or for contributions, please contact us via repo issues.

 # Disclaimer
 This is a test project to validate the feasibility of a fully private solution for question answering using LLMs and Vector embeddings.
 It is not production ready, and it is not meant to be used in production.
 The models selection is not optimized for performance, but for privacy; but it is possible to use different models and vectorstores to improve performance.